This page is the entry point for Archetype's contract documents.

 Required behavior:

-• If sugar claims to preserve RBAC, audit history, or broker semantics, those paths must actually flow through the governing services
+• If runtime claims to preserve RBAC, audit history, or command semantics, those paths must actually flow through the governing services

 • If a method intentionally bypasses governance, that bypass must be explicit in naming and documentation